tenzin281/Final_Project/README.md

 Place the downloaded data files in the data/ folder within your project directory.
 Running the Notebook:

-Open a Jupyter Notebook instance and upload the provided notebook.
+Upload the given notebook to a Jupyter Notebook instance.
-Update the file paths in the notebook to reference your local directories.
+Change the notebook's file paths to point to your local folders.
-Run each cell sequentially, ensuring that data loading, preprocessing, and model training steps complete successfully.
+Make sure that the data loading, preprocessing, and model training processes are finished by running each cell one after the other.
-Model Training and Evaluation:
+Training and Assessing Models:

-The notebook first trains a logistic regression model as a baseline.
+As a baseline, the notebook initially trains a logistic regression model.
-Then, using XGBoost, it builds an ensemble model for comparative performance.
+It then creates an ensemble model for comparison performance using XGBoost.
-Check the output in the notebook cells for model performance metrics such as accuracy, precision, recall, and F1-score.
+Look for model performance indicators like accuracy, precision, recall, and F1-score in the notebook cells.
 Deploying the Model:

-If running on SageMaker, host the trained models on SageMaker endpoints.
+The trained models should be hosted on SageMaker endpoints if the system is using SageMaker.
-Perform batch transformations on the test data to evaluate model performance on the hosted instance.
+To assess model performance on the hosted instance, run batch transformations on the test data.
-Comparison of Models:
+Model Comparison:

-Analyze the model outputs to understand differences in the performance metrics between the linear and XGBoost models.
+Examine the model outputs to determine how the XGBoost and linear models differ in terms of performance metrics.
-Running the Code on Different Machines
+Executing the Code on Various Computers
-Set Relative Paths:
+Establish Relative Paths:
-All paths for data files and model storage should be relative (e.g., data/combined_csv_v1.csv).
+Every path used to store data files and models should be relative (data/combined_csv_v1.csv, for example).
-Environment Configuration:
-Ensure the code is executed in an environment with at least 25 GB of memory if working on large datasets.
+Configuring the Environment: If working with huge datasets, make sure the code runs in an environment with at least 25 GB of memory.